wexample/wex/README.md

 # wex v5.0.0-beta.41+build.20230822134237

-A single entrypoint to execute custom bash scripts, and run Docker application on several environments.
-See description for more info.
+A CLI tool written in Python.

 Join our community, support us, and find work at https://wexample.com 🤝❤️👨‍💻

+## Features

+ - A strict framework for development and applications management
+ - Initialize and run Docker application.
+ - Ability to execute both Python and Bash commands seamlessly, without the need for subprocesses.

 ## Install

 ### Debian

     # Install dependencies
     sudo apt install gnupg2 wget -y